 WHAT IS PEA PROTEIN?

-Pea protein is low in sugar and carbs, and is vegan-friendly because it contains no animal ingredients.
+Pea protein is low in sugar and carbs, and is a vegan protein powder because it contains no animal ingredients.
 Do check the label before purchasing though, just to be sure.

 IS PEA PROTEIN EASILY DIGESTED?

 Yes, pea protein is easy to digest.
-The reason for this is that it does not contain lactose or gluten, which can be hard for the body to process, especially if you are gluten or lactose intolerant.
+The reason for this is that this powder, made with yellow peas, does not contain lactose or gluten, which can be hard for the body to process, especially if you are gluten or lactose intolerant.

-That’s why pea protein is so popular: it is lactose and gluten-free, it’s vegan, and it is also allergy-free.
+That’s why pea protein is so popular: it is lactose and gluten-free.
+It’s vegan, which is ideal if you don't want to consume animal-based proteins.
 Just remember to always check the label on the protein you are buying to ensure that there are no additives that will interfere with your dietary requirements.

 DOES PEA PROTEIN HELP WITH WEIGHT LOSS?